What is Natural Family Planning utilizing the Mira Monitor?

 The Catholic Church teaches that couples using natural family planning are called to prayerful discernment and responsible parenthood.
 Fertility is considered a beautiful gift from God, and the decision to postpone pregnancy using natural methods should be made due to “grave reasons”.
 The Catechism of the Catholic Church does not define “grave reason.”
 If you have questions about your personal situation, we encourage you to speak with your parish priest or a spiritual director.

-*A Note on Mira:
+*A Note about Ethics:

 What is the difference between the Clearblue Fertility Monitor and the Mira monitor?

-Which Mira wands (test strips) should I use?
+Which Mira starter kit should I buy?

 How much does the Mira monitor cost compared to the Clearblue Fertility Monitor?